Red Chillies Entertainment

-Red Chillies Entertainment is an Indian visual effects, production and distribution company established by actor Shah Rukh Khan and his wife Gauri Khan in 2002.
-It was transformed from the defunct Dreamz Unlimited.
-Based in Mumbai, the studio's activities span across creative development, production, marketing, distribution, licensing, merchandising and syndication of films in India and worldwide.
-They are also a visual effects company.
-Throughout the last several years, Red Chillies has acquired the rights to several Hindi films.
+Red Chillies Entertainment Private Limited, doing business as Red Chillies Entertainment (abbreviated as RCE), is an Indian multinational entertainment conglomerate established by actor Shah Rukh Khan and his wife Gauri Khan in 2002.
+It evolved from the defunct production company Dreamz Unlimited.
+Based in Mumbai, its activities span creative development, production, marketing, distribution, licensing, merchandising and syndication of films in India and worldwide.